-Among other requirements, to qualify for an Air Force ROTC scholarship, a high school graduate must have a cumulative unweighted GPA of 3.0 or higher and achieved an SAT composite score of 1240 or ACT composite of 26.
+Among other requirements, to qualify for an Air Force ROTC scholarship, a high school graduate must have a cumulative unweighted GPA of 3.0 or higher and achieve an SAT composite score of 1240 or ACT composite of 26.

 In addition to regular academic classes, the Air Force ROTC curriculum includes required aerospace studies courses and leadership labs.
-Cadets are expected to maintain a 2.5 GPA if on a scholarship or a 2.0 GPA if not on scholarship.
+Cadets are expected to maintain a 2.5 GPA if on a scholarship or a 2.0 GPA if not on a scholarship.
 Like the other branches’ ROTC programs, they also participate in physical training sessions several times a week and are required to wear a uniform two to three times weekly.

-A student who accepts an Air Force ROTC scholarshipis expected to accept a commission as an Air Force officer and serve at least four years on active duty.
+A student who accepts an Air Force ROTC scholarship is expected to accept a commission as an Air Force officer and serve at least four years on active duty.

 What kind of student succeeds in ROTC?

 Every branch of ROTC is looking for students with good grades, decent standardized test scores, and leadership skills.
 Kids who successfully held any type of leadership position in high school have the potential to perform well in both ROTC and as a future military officer.
 Having a good moral character, life skill competencies, and a commitment to self-assessment, learning, and service, are also traits that are highly valued.

 On the practical side, there are certain ROTC requirements mandated by the military.
 Students must pass their branch’s physical fitness exam, be completely drug-free, and be able to complete and pass specified academic and training courses and any qualifying exams.

 College life as an ROTC cadet or midshipman can be demanding and requires good time management skills.